David Leffell, MD

 David continues to operate two to three days a week, performing Mohs surgery and plastic reconstruction.
 His book, Total Skin, is a national consumer reference on skin health.
 David has served as a consultant to a variety of companies including Merck, Bayer, Energizer and smaller companies in the cancer, skin disease, and consumer goods sectors.

-David is a trustee of the Hopkins School in New Haven, Connecticut, and a member of the board of directors at Validus Pharmaceuticals, Inc.; he was previously a board observer at TriSalus Life Sciences.
+David is a trustee of the Hopkins School in New Haven, Connecticut; a member of the board of directors at BiologicsMD, Firststring, and Skinosive; a board observer at DocMatter, Inc.; and a scientific advisory board member at Dermasensor.
+He was previously a board observer at TriSalus Life Sciences.

 After graduating with honors from Yale College, David returned to his hometown of Montreal and received his medical degree from McGill University Faculty of Medicine in 1981.